Oophorectomy

 Laparotomy or abdominal incision

 In this procedure, the surgeon makes a vertical or horizontal cut across the abdomen.
-He or she then pulls apart the abdominal muscles to get a better view of the ovaries and ties the blood vessels to prevent bleeding.
-He or she then staples or stitches the cut.
+Then pulls apart the abdominal muscles to get a better view of the ovaries and ties the blood vessels to prevent bleeding.
+Then staples or stitches the cut.
 Laparotomy often requires a longer recovery time and presents a higher risk of complications.

 Laparoscopy